MicrosoftDocs/azure-docs/articles/active-directory/add-users-azure-active-directory.md

 ---

-title: Add new users to Azure AD | Microsoft Docs
+title: Add new users to Azure Active Directory | Microsoft Docs
 description: Explains how to add new users in Azure Active Directory.
 services: active-directory
 documentationcenter: ''